Buying And Selling Businesses - David Barnett

 Mistakes When Buying a Business

-• Buyers fail to recognize the difference between the value of their labour and the return on their investment
+• Buyers fail to recognize the difference between the value of their labor and the return on their investment.

-• In essence, buying a business is like buying a job and making an investment at the same time
+• In essence, buying a business is like buying a job and making an investment at the same time.
+You should follow a good business model.

-• You should not undervalue your labour and overvalue your business
+• You should not undervalue your labor and overvalue your business as a professional business evaluator.

 Considerations on Buying and Selling Business